 (5) Disclosure of Records to the District Attorney and the Attorney General.

-(a) Where litigation or other legal proceeding has been threatened or instituted by a data subject against the Commonwealth, the Commission or a referral agency, or an official or employee of any said entity arising from his or her official duties or scope of employment on behalf of the Commission, any personal data concerning said data subject, held by the Commission, which is relevant to a determination of the issues in dispute, shall be furnished to the Attorney General or authorized assistant attorney general, who may further disclose such personal data to the extent he or she deems necessary for purposes of representing the defendant(s), subject to the conditions in 118 CMR 9.03(5)(a).1 and 2.:
+(a) Where litigation or other legal proceeding has been threatened or instituted by a data subject against the Commonwealth, the Commission or a referral agency, or an official or employee of any said entity arising from his or her official duties or scope of employment on behalf of the Commission, any personal data concerning said data subject, held by the Commission, including in the registry or the records of its proceedings, pursuant to M.G.L.
+19C, §15 (e) which is relevant to a determination of the issues in dispute, shall be furnished to the Attorney General or authorized assistant attorney general, who may further disclose such personal data to the extent he or she deems necessary for purposes of representing the defendant(s), subject to the conditions in 118 CMR 9.03(5)(a).1 and 2.:

 1. Disclosure shall be furnished in response to a written request from the office of the Attorney General which shall indicate the purpose for which the personal data is requested and identify the data requested.